bloodyteabiscuts/bloodytea/README.md

 .

-hi, im probably sad and alone a lot, or cuddling with some friends in ponytown. likely alone until it's really late (8pm-3am).
+hi, im probably sad and alone a lot, or cuddling with some friends in ponytown. likely alone until it's late, or not.
 My mental health has been declining, so please, dont feel bad to cuddle.

-i probably pick up stuff from friends (typing style, whatnot), i can accidentally copy, im so sorry if i do. i probably always interact with friends, i do try and type first, i'm also sometimes not very verbal, it's hard for me to type/talk when doing so.
-I don't know much terms other than semiverbal, so *please*, **please** educate me on terms!
+i probably pick up stuff from friends (typing style, whatnot), i can accidentally copy, im so sorry if i do. i probably always interact with friends, i do try and type first but its a bit hard

 im likely paranoid if i trust you or not.
 The people I suspected (so far 2/3) were bad people, so im sorry if i accuse you of anything. a bit of trust issues, because of the bad people. (ren was a pedo. dni ren)

 schizoid personality disorder/SzPD is heavily suspected.
-I have symptoms,

-<ins>like not forming intimate relationships/close friendships</ins>, being a bit apathetic/"emotionless", being on the ace spectrum, no interest to do things (unless it's with friends), **probably** in my own head, complain i'm bored, might speak weird if we do voice chat (though it's rare), i may be seen as weird, I do promise i'm kind when u know me better
+I have symptoms, <ins>like not forming intimate relationships/close friendships</ins>, being a bit apathetic/"emotionless", being on the ace spectrum, no interest to do things (unless it's with friends), **probably** in my own head, complain i'm bored, might speak weird if we do voice chat (though it's rare), i may be seen as weird, I do promise i'm kind when u know me better

-I may forget to reply to messages, adhd sucks and I get distracted easily, but i do reply a lot.
+I may forget to reply to messages, adhd sucks and I get distracted easily, but i *do* reply a lot :D

 discord is americanferryman, roblox is midn1ghtskys (chat range 18-21+), hmu!!
 Just notify/ask me first, wether it's ata or whispers.
-Please be a friend before friending those accounts, unless said different.
+Please be a friend before friending those accounts, unless said different. i reccomend getting discord before roblox i think

 alt is [@teabiscuts](https://github.com/teabiscuts), please teach me more about history, I love it but no one been explaining it to me, and I like looking at people rant, or hearing about it!! i struggle into getting interests thanks to specified symptoms above

 </details>

 <details closed>
-<summary>dni / iwcaution / int</summary>
+<summary>dni / iwcaution / int / before u int i think</summary>

 .